-Back in 2001, ZDoom modding wasn't quite as refined as it is these days, and conceptually-strong outings like Enjay's Runaway Train were hard to come by.
+Back in 2001, ZDoom modding wasn't quite as refined as it is these days, and conceptually strong outings like Enjay's Runaway Train were hard to come by.
 The premise is simple -- make your way to the front of the train before it crashes -- but the execution was nothing short of revolutionary at the time, with scrolling textures & moving objects working together to make a convincing moving train effect in the Doom engine.
-Multiple community members have cited this exact level as their inspiration start modding in the first place, which is a testament of its own.
+Multiple community members have cited this exact level as their inspiration to start modding in the first place, which is a testament of its own.

 97. Grove - B.P.R.D.
 (2004)